Funj Sultanate: History

-Origins
+Origins (until early 16th century)

 Christian Nubia, represented by the two medieval kingdoms of Makuria and Alodia, began to decline from the 12th century.
 By 1365 Makuria had virtually collapsed and was reduced to a rump state restricted to Lower Nubia, until finally disappearing c.
 150 years later.
 The fate of Alodia is less clear.
 It has been suggested that it had collapsed as early as the 12th century or shortly after, as archaeology suggests that in this period, Soba ceased to be used as its capital.
 By the 13th century central Sudan seemed to have disintegrated into various petty states.
-Between the 14th and 15th centuries Sudan was overrun by Bedouin tribes who introduced Islam and the Arabic language to the region.
+Between the 14th and 15th centuries many Bedouin tribes grew in Sudan and introduced Islam and the Arabic language to the region.
 In the 15th century one of these Bedouins, whom Sudanese traditions refer to as Abdallah Jammah (of the Abdallabi tribe), is recorded to have created a tribal federation and to have subsequently destroyed what was left of Alodia.
 In the early 16th century Abdallah's federation came under attack from an invader to the south, the nomadic-pastoralist Funj, who followed their own traditional religion.

 The origins and ethnic affiliation of the Funj are still disputed, and scholars have expressed doubt that it will ever be solved.
 Some scholars theorise that they were either Nubians or Shilluk, while others contend that the Funj were not an ethnic group, but a social class.
 Other possible origins include in Bornu, Eritrea, or northern Ethiopia.
 Sudanese tradition varies, with some claiming the Funj rulers descended from the Umayyads.
+An 18th-century Funj copper drum featured an inscription that stated that Amara Dunqas was their "grandfather" who had come from a place called "Lul".
+The 19th-century Funj Chronicle also mentions a place called "Lulu", said to be the original home of the Funj before they migrated to Jebel Moya and eventually Sennar.
+"Lul"/"Lulu" may be identical with "Lam'ul" mentioned by the 16th-century traveller David Reubeni, who referred to it as "the king's city" located at the Upper Blue Nile eight days' journey south of Sennar.